 What is Liposuction?

 Liposuction is designed to extract excess fat that is resistant to diet and exercise, resulting in a slimmer and more defined contour in the treated areas.
 This technique can smooth fat bulges and reduce fat pockets in virtually any area of the body, offering a simple and fairly predictable method of selective fat reduction.
-For many patients, liposuction can be an excellent treatment to tone regions of the body that are unaffected by diet and exercise—the procedure requires tiny incisions and a relatively shorter period of downtime when compared to other cosmetic surgeries.
+For many patients, liposuction from our board-certified plastic surgeon can be an excellent treatment to tone regions of the body that are unaffected by diet and exercise—the procedure requires tiny incisions and a relatively shorter period of downtime when compared to other cosmetic surgeries.
 However, liposuction is not intended for weight loss and should not be used as a treatment for obesity.
 The best candidates for liposuction are at or near their ideal body weight and have good skin elasticity.